MarcDufresne/destiny2-bounty-tracker/README.md

 ## TODOs

-- Add button to enable auto-refresh, with custom intervals(?)
 - Add refresh token support
 - Make mapping file dynamic
 - Make definitions dynamic, and/or create a script to update them(?)